dogecoin/dogecoin/doc/build-macos.md

-# Building dogecoin-qt 1.14 on MacOS #
+# Building Dogecoin Core on MacOS #

 Tested on MacOs Ventura and Sonoma on Intel (x86_64) and Apple Silicon (arm64) macs.